numbas/editor-docs/source/question-reference.rst

 The preambles allow you to add some code which affects the entire question.

 The code written in the :guilabel:`Javascript` preamble is executed when the question is generated, just before the question's variables are calculated.
 The Javascript preamble can access the question's properties through the `question` variable.
 You can see an example of the Javascript preamble in use at https://numbas.mathcentre.ac.uk/question/2705/jsxgraph-test-preamble-version/.

+You can see what functions are available in JavaScript at `the Numbas code documentation <http://numbas.github.io/Numbas>`_.

 The CSS preamble can be used to change the look of elements in your question.
 You can see an example of the CSS preamble in use at https://numbas.mathcentre.ac.uk/question/2704/css-preamble/.